 Yarrow feels especially abundant this year.
 This delicate yet mighty wildflower has been used extensively in herbal medicine due to its wealth of therapeutic properties.
 Ruled by Venus, Yarrow has also long been entwined with myth and magic.
 Perhaps most notably, the belief that if a handful of the plant was placed under a pillow, it would reveal a person’s future love mate within a dream.

 Before we had the technology to extract the essential oils from plants, burning leaves, flowers, roots and resins would have been the earliest and simplest forms of aromatherapy (the use of aromatic plant extracts for healing).
-The practice of burning dried plants has been carried out extensively across cultures, often but not always in connection with religious and spiritual practices.
+The practice of burning dried plants also called ‘smoke cleansing’ has been carried out extensively across cultures, often but not always in connection with spiritual practices.

 The moon’s gravitational pull influences many things on our planet, but perhaps most notably the rise and fall of the ocean’s tides.
 It is less well known however, that the same gravitational pull affects groundwater levels.
 The concept of aligning gardening with the moon phase is as old as agriculture itself.
 It is believed that as the moon is waxing towards the full moon, groundwater rises up, providing good conditions for planting.
 No dig gardener Charles Dowding has conducted a number of small studies comparing the yield of crops planted under the waxing and waning moon.
 So far, he has shown that crop yield in a variety of veg has been higher when planting with the waxing moon.